 Stay within the designated camp activity area

-Listen to your counselors
+Listen to your instructors and counselors

 Ask for help if you need it

 Endangering the health and safety of themselves, other campers, and/or staff or volunteers.

 Stealing, damaging, or failing to care for Medics Camp equipment or property.

 Stealing, damaging, or failing to care for facility property or the property of others.